The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/hialeah-fl-3805-w-20th-ave.md

 latitudeLongitude = ["25.85474312","-80.32245868"]
 +++

 ***3805 W 20th Ave, Store #424*** is a *Chuck E. Cheese* that opened on April 2, 1991, as a corporate location with a Road Stage, which is still open to this day with the 2.0 remodel.
 It is located in the Westland Promenade Shopping Mall.
-It should not be confused with the {{< wiki-link "Hialeah, FL (500 W 49th St)" >}} location as it opened as a franchised location on December 20th, 1982, and was located in the Palm Springs Mills, and was bought by corporate on October 22nd, 1984, along with 50 other locations, and closed in 1985 or 1986 with a Balcony Stage.
+It should not be confused with the [Hialeah, FL (500 W 49th St)] location as it opened as a franchised location on December 20th, 1982, and was located in the Palm Springs Mills, and was bought by corporate on October 22nd, 1984, along with 50 other locations, and closed in 1985 or 1986 with a Balcony Stage.

 ## Stages